janwilmans/guidelines/guidelines_details.md

 - Keep scope of variables as small as possible
   - **Rationale**: a smaller scope makes local reasoning easier and reduces opportunities to make mistakes
+- Initialize variables at declaration
-- Declare variables on individual lines (i.e. no `int a, b, c;`)
+  **Rationale**:  Initializing variables at the point of declaration ensures that they have a known state, improving the stability and predictability of the code.
+It also makes the code easier to understand and reason about.- Declare variables on individual lines (i.e. no `int a, b, c;`)
-  - **Rationale**: this improved readability and goes hand-in-hand with, initialize all variables at declaration.
+  - **Rationale**: this improved readability and goes hand-in-hand with: initialize all variables at declaration.
 - Use `const` whenever possible
   - **Rationale**: Using const indicates that a variable's value will not change after initialization, which helps prevent accidental modifications.
 It makes the code safer and more predictable.
 - Do not use const for member variables
   - **Rationale**: Const member variables make the type unmovable and unassignable, which can complicate the usage of objects, especially when using standard library containers or algorithms that rely on move semantics.
 - Do not use references as member variables
   - **Rationale**: Reference members also make the type unmovable and unassignable, limiting the flexibility and usability of the class.
-- Initialize variables at declaration
-  **Rationale**:  Initializing variables at the point of declaration ensures that they have a known state, improving the stability and predictability of the code.
-It also makes the code easier to understand and reason about.
 - Avoid globals.
 If really needed: use a static access method to encapsulate the global state
   - **Rationale**: Global variables make debugging difficult due to their wide scope.
   - **Note** avoid the SIOF problem, see https://isocpp.org/wiki/faq/ctors#static-init-order
 - Prefer `auto` in places where it makes code more readable
   - **Rationale**: do not repeat yourself, auto variables cannot be left uninitialized.
-That being said, don't overuse it. example
+That being said, don't overuse it.
 - Use `auto *` when receiving a pointer.
   - **Rationale**: plain 'auto' would hide the fact that you are receiving a pointer.
 - Prefer `static_cast` or `dynamic_cast` over C-style casts.
-  - Construction of explicit native types is allowed (i.e. `foo(double v) { int a(v);`)
+  - Explicitly constructing native types to do narrowing conversion is allowed (i.e. `void example(double v) { int a(v);`)
-  - **Rationale**:
+  - **Rationale**: C++ style casting make the type conversion explicit, which helps understanding the programmer's intent
 - Do not use raw pointers for ownership.
   - **Rationale**: Use RAII objects or smart pointers instead. `std::unique_ptr` has minimal performance overhead and ensures that an object has a single owner.
 - Use `static constexpr` for scoped variables inside implementation files, functions or classes.